numericalalgorithmsgroup/NAGPythonExamples/local_optimization/Readme.md

-**Figure 1.** Applied optimization examples. (left) DFO nonlinear least-square calibration for the Kowalik and Osborne function, red line shows the final solution. (right) Nonlinear least-squares fitting example, experimental data histogram (blue bars) is fitted with an aggregated model (green curve) and unfolded models (blue and red curves).
-Optimal parameter values are reported in the legend, for more details see [here](./BXNL/Readme.md).
+**Figure 1.** Applied optimization examples. (left) DFO nonlinear least-square calibration for the Kowalik and Osborne function, red line shows the final solution. (right) Nonlinear least-squares fitting example, experimental data histogram (blue bars) is fitted with an aggregated model (green curve) while the unfolded models are the blue and red curves.
+Optimal parameter values are reported in the legend, for more details see [here](./BXNL/Readme.md#unfolding-nuclear-track-data).

 # Content<a name=content></a>